samluescher/django-media-tree/docs/installation.rst

     $ python setup.py install

 ..
 Note::
-   Should you get a permission error you will probably have to run the above commands with root permissions, i.e. enter ``sudo pip install …`` and ``sudo python setup.py install``.
+   In case you get a permission error, you will probably have to run the above commands with root permissions, i.e. enter ``sudo pip install …`` and ``sudo python setup.py install``.